rfmvlc/cbex-py/README.md

 ```
 #### Create index

-- Log in to your admin console and create the index using the following command:
+Login on admin console and create primary index using the following command on query editor:

 ```
 CREATE PRIMARY INDEX on cbse;